XIMEDIA/Nault/README.md

 ![FlairrVault Screenshot](/src/assets/img/Preview-2.png)
 ___

+## How to get FlairrCoin

+When you download Flairr, you will immediately receive 5 FREE mini-flairrs to help you get started.
+You’ll earn many more by simply playing the game as you search for clues and save the world!
+At any time, you can choose to transfer your mini-flairrs to your personal FlairrVault account, where they will be kept safe for you 24/7.

 ## How To Use

 You can also use FlairrVault from any device on the web at [flairrcoin.com/vault](https://flairrcoin.com/vault).